HuaMick/20250526_Reejig/docs/design.md

 - Will build the database schema using python SQL Alchemy, this will allow me to quickly revist the schema and rebuild it if needed.

+- Added a extract and load node after passing all integration tests.

+- I've noticed the scales in testing.
+Roles such as chemist and software engineer seem to have the same skills, so will need to incorporate scales into the skills gap analysis.

+- Testing showed that the data has some edges, some of the occupations dont have any records in the skills table.
+Will update the skills gap functions to call this out.

 ## Project Plan

 ### 1. Project Setup